Immigrant InvestImmigrant Invest

 The Greek Golden Visa stands out as one of Europe’s most accessible options.
 Prospective residents can acquire a seaside residence permit by investing in real estate valued at €250,000 or more.

-Starting on September 1st, 2024, Greece will offer seven pathways to obtain a residence permit by investment:
+Greece offers several pathways to obtain a residence permit by investment:

-6. Purchase of shares in mutual or alternative investment funds for at least €350,000.
+6. Purchase units in mutual or alternative investment funds for at least €350,000.

 Eligibility for a residence permit in Greece extends to:

-• the investor, a non-Greek adult with a verifiable source of income and a clean criminal record;
+• investor, a non-Greek adult with a verifiable source of income and a clean criminal record;

 Hungary Golden Visa

-Hungary is to start issuing a residence permit to investors in the summer of 2024.
-It will be a 10-year residence permit in one go, contingent upon the foreign investor’s contribution to the country’s economy by the following options:
+Hungary started issuing residence permits to investors in the summer of 2024.
+It is a 10-year residence permit in one go, contingent upon the foreign investor’s contribution to the country’s economy by the following options:

 1. €250,000+ — purchasing shares in Hungarian investment funds.